mrshll/mmx/data/Wiki/Archives/Guster, on producing Keep it Together (with my dad).md

 2023-01-26

-_Originally posted on Instagram, copied for posterity._
+_Originally posted on Instagram by @Guster, copied for posterity._

 “So don’t look back, there ain’t nothing there to see” - this is especially true of the Keep It Together studio journals, which have been removed from the internet, but I remember it all.
 So let’s go.
 This is Part 1 of three in my KIT retrospective: